deggis/guidsniffer/README.md

 Status: Experimental POC

-In a nutshell: Extension creates annotates the descriptions of some well-known (Microsoft Azure) GUIDs above the line.
+In a nutshell: Extension creates annotates the descriptions of some well-known (Microsoft Azure) GUIDs above the line in editor.

 GUIDs are 128-bit identifiers that are not easy for humans to compare, let alone to remember.
 Despite that, there are "Well-known GUIDs" that frequently come up.